When was the EEA Agreement signed? When did it come into effect?

 The Court came into operation following the entry into force of the EEA Agreement on 1 January 1994; the seat of the Court was initially in Geneva, and from September 1996 in Luxembourg.

-Luxembourg was chosen as the seat of the Court since this is also the seat of the EU Courts, ensuring judicial control of the 28 EEA/EU Member States.
+Luxembourg was chosen as the seat of the Court, as it is also the seat of the EU Courts. to facilitate cooperation.

 The Court’s premises are in the Hemicycle Building, on Kirchberg.
 Luxembourg-City.